In China, muted reaction to revolt in Russia belies concern over war and global balance of power - ExBulletin

 BEIJING (AP) China’s silent reaction to the Wagner mercenary group’s uprising against the Russian military belies Beijing’s growing concerns about the war in Ukraine and how it affects the global balance of power.

-China’s ruling Communist Party has called the rapid end of the 10 p.m. uprising Internal Moscow affair, with state media claiming China’s support for Russia.
+China’s ruling Communist Party has called for a swift end to the 10 p.m. uprising in Moscow’s internal affairs, with state media claiming China’s support for Russia.

 Chinese observers said the incident showed how Western rhetoric was overdone regarding Russia’s internal conflict and that President Vladimir Putin’s hold on power remained secure.

-At first glance, the unrest in Russia appears to be something for the United States to celebrate: a powerful group of mercenaries engaging in a short-lived standoff with the Russian military just as Ukraine tries to take over magnitude in a critical counter-offensive.

-US officials said the Pentagon would announce it would send up to $500 million in military aid to Ukraine, including more than 50 heavily armored vehicles and an infusion of missiles for air defense systems.

-But the uprising also threatens to deepen growing concerns in Beijing over Russia’s war in Ukraine.
+But the uprising also threatens to deepen growing concerns in Beijing over Russia’s war in Ukraine, given China’s limited ability to influence the situation.

-China claims to be neutral on war but has backed Russia in practice, accusing US and NATO of provoking Russians complete invasion and thus foiled of the Eastern European country while continuing frequent state visits, economic exchanges and joint military exercises with Russia.

-Of course, this incident also shows the complexity, delicacy and uncertainty of Russia’s domestic situation, Shen Yi, a professor of international relations at Fudan University in Shanghai, wrote on his blog.
+China has maintained a consistent stance on the war: neutral on paper, but favoring Russia in practice, with frequent state visits and joint military exercises between the two nations.
+It’s a delicate balance, carefully calibrated to avoid damaging relations with Russia or Europe, which Beijing sees as key to countering US power.

+This position persists.
+But in recent months, government advisers have expressed growing frustration with Russia behind closed doors, saying Beijing is increasingly driven by Moscow’s risky behavior, according to interviews with Chinese and Chinese scholars and diplomats. strangers.

 Wagner’s rebellion likely raised doubts about whether Beijing made the right bet in appointing the Kremlin, and Putin in particular, as an ally and close partner, said Patricia M. Kim, an expert on China politics and in foreign policy at the Brookings Institution think tank. in Washington, D.C.